 Guides

-Many commentators believe that western economies are experiencing the ‘Great Resignation’ due to outdated corporate leadership styles.
+Many commentators believe that western economies experienced the ‘Great Resignation’ due to outdated corporate leadership styles, which just don’t perform anymore.

-However, going into this pandemic, corporate leadership wasn’t where it should have been.
+However, even before the pandemic, corporate leadership wasn’t where it should have been.
 Leaders were not resilient, creative, or inspiring enough.
 Businesses were stuck in outmoded mindsets reinforced by outdated technologies.
 This had disastrous effects.

 Organisations now need leaders who are willing to step up and quickly identify new ways of doing business.